onedream0824/AR-Measurement-Mobile/README.md

 # ARMeasurements

-Simple AR App I made to learn the fundamental of ARKit
+Simple AR App I made to learn the fundamentals of ARKit

 ## 1.0 Branch
 1. Wait for the label to say ready